mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 Most methods are more specialized than `print` or `gets`.
 Take the `File::open` for example.
-The creator of Ruby, Matz, has given us many different methods which which read, rename, or delete files.
+The creator of Ruby, Matz, has given us many different methods which read, rename, or delete files.
 They are all organized inside the `File` class.

 * `File::read( "idea-mustard-plus-codeine.txt" )` will answer back with a string